mmai/pataphysical-date/README.md

 //Convert a date
 var pdate = new PataphysicalDate(new Date("1903-02-21"));
-console.log('Raymond Queneau est né le ' + pdate.toString()); // Raymond Queneau est né le Vendredi 27 Gueules 30
+console.log('Raymond Queneau est né le ' + pdate.toString());
+// Raymond Queneau est né le Vendredi 27 Gueules 30

-//You can directly use a string parameter, it will be automatically converted to a Date object : pdate = new PataphysicalDate("1903-02-21");
+//You can directly use a string parameter,
+//it will be automatically converted to a Date object : pdate = new PataphysicalDate("1903-02-21");

 //Get the year